rse/stmux/README.md

-...leads to the following particular terminal multiplexing environment, where GNU bash, Vim and Midnight Commander are running side-by-side inside their own XTerm emulating terminal widget (and, just for fun, `CTRL+a` `?` was pressed to open up the stmux help window):
+...leads to the following particular terminal multiplexing environment, where GNU bash, Vim and Midnight Commander are running side-by-side inside their own XTerm emulating terminal widgets (and, just for fun, `CTRL+a` `?` was pressed to open up the stmux help window):

 ![stmux usage](etc/screenshot1.png)